Who Is at Fault in a Head-On Collision?

 Several factors can cause or contribute to head-on collisions, including:

 Head-on collisions often result from a combination of these factors, and even a brief moment of inattention or poor judgment can lead to a serious accident.
-If you have been injured in a head-on collision, contact a Tacoma accident attorney for legal guidance.
+If you’ve been involved in a head-on collision and are considering your legal options, a consultation with a Tacoma accident attorney can help you understand your rights.

 Common Injuries in a Head-On Collision